sylvainhalle/PaperShell/Readme.md

 1. Modify `article.txt` with the desired title, authors and institutions.
    The file is self-documented and tells you how to do it.

-2. Call `php generate-preamble.php` to generate the include files, which will be placed in the `Source` subfolder.
+2. Call `php set-style.php <style>` to generate the include files, which will be placed in the `Source` subfolder.
 (This requires [PHP](http://php.net/) to be installed in your path.)
+The `style` argument can be any of a long list of paper templates.
+Available styles are: lncs, ieee, acmconf, elsevier, springer, aaai, acmjour, eptcs, stvr, lipics, easychair.

 3. Write your text as usual in `Source/paper.tex`.
 Uncomment the `\input` line corresponding to the document class you wish to use.
 Figures should